ipkalid/flutter_bloc_news_app/README.md

 Once the app is installed and running, you can navigate through the headlines by scrolling on the home screen.
 When you find an article you are interested in, tap on it to open the full article in a web view.

-Feel free to explore the codebase to understand the implementation details of the BLoC pattern, API integration, and Get_it integration.
+Feel free to explore the codebase to understand the implementation details of the BLoC pattern, API integration, and Get_it for dependency injection.
 Make modifications, experiment with different features, and customize the app according to your needs.

 ## Dependencies